Liberty and Freedom (a Foundation)

 Too often things get out of hand when individuals assemble and things get violent, and individuals get hurt and property gets damaged.
 When that happens, too many individuals will focus on and talk about the harm that was done and not about the message.
 I often find it hard to separate them.
 No matter how upset or angry we may get over an issue, we must remember that we need to stay peaceful and do no undue harm, or our message may get lost.

 Undue harm can also come from things like preventing individuals from doing their jobs or going about their lives.
 For instance, protesters should be able to assemble and share their message, but they do not have the right to prevent us from entering a building or driving down a street.
-We may need to get to the hospital, get medicine for our sick children, pay our bills before our utilities are cut off, or do any of hundreds of other things that would be harmful if we were prevented from doing so on time.
+We may need to get to the hospital, get medicine for our sick children, pay our bills before our utilities are cut off, or do any of hundreds of other things where it would cause us undue harm if we were prevented from doing so on time.

 A special interest group would be an association of individuals or organizations, usually formally organized, that has one or more shared concerns and that attempts to influence public policy in its favor.
 A special interest group may also be called an advocacy group or pressure group.
 These groups give us another way to petition our governments.
 By combining our voices, we can often speak loud enough to be heard.